-However, with the requirement that state ELP Standards stem from the four recognized domains of speaking, listening, reading, and writing, the mariachi classroom could serve to support the development of these domains for Latino ELs as these are also the components of the quality mariachi curriculum by way of singing and listening, in addition to reading and composing music.
-Combined with the above referenced purposes of Title III, in addition to the well-rounded education provision that specifies music as one of such courses, mariachi programs could be poised to serve as a bridge to college, career, and for many, a pathway to citizenry.
+However, with the requirement that state English Language Proficiency (ELP) Standards stem from the four recognized domains of speaking, listening, reading, and writing, the mariachi classroom could serve to support the development of these domains for Latino ELs as these are also the components of the quality mariachi curriculum by way of singing, listening, in addition to reading and composing music.
+Combined with the above referenced purposes of Title III, in addition to the well-rounded education provision which specifies music as one of such courses, mariachi programs could be poised to serve as a bridge to college, career, and for many, a pathway to citizenry.

-Equal access for the bourgeoning Latino demographic
+Equal Access for the Bourgeoning Latino Demographic

-The future of our nation is inextricably linked to the future of the Hispanic community-Hispanics are the largest and fastest growing minority group, and will represent 60% of our nation's population growth between 2005 and 2050.
+The future of our nation is inextricably linked to the future of the Hispanic community - Hispanics are the largest and fastest growing minority group, and will represent 60 percent of our nation's population growth between 2005 and 2050.
 However, Hispanics have the lowest education attainment levels of any group in the United States.
-(White House Initiative on Educational Excellence for Hispanics, 2017)

-With an increasing number of Latino students, and with as many as 32% of those under 18 living in poverty

-(Barmer et al., 2015), the chances that they will have access to the same quality of arts education program is questionable.
+With an increasing number of Latino students, and with as many as 32% of those under 18 living in poverty, the chances that they will have access to the same quality of arts education program is questionable.
 In general, the arts opportunity gap seems to widen significantly between schools of highest and lowest poverty rates but more specifically, the opportunities provided for ELs are even fewer as these students are also impacted by curriculum crowding due to the additional requirements which may be necessary in acquiring a new language.

 In his groundbreaking report, "The Arts and Achievement in At-Risk Youth: Findings from Four Longitudinal Studies," James S. Catterall presents findings indicating that it is precisely an arts-rich education that helps these at-risk students, many of them limited English speakers, to achieve at a higher level.
-They have a higher grade point average (GPA), show higher test scores in science and writing, and are three times as likely to receive a college degree while earning A's predominantly (Catterall, Dumais, & Hampden-Thompson, 2012).
+They have a higher GPA, show higher test scores in science and writing, and are three times as likely to receive a college degree while earning A's predominantly.

-The Multilingual Pathways Department in the San Francisco Unified School District (SFUSD) champions this finding through its mission, which states first and foremost that their goal is to provide ELs with a "culturally and linguistically relevant education" (San Francisco Unified School District, 2017).
+The Multilingual Pathways Department in the San Francisco Unified School District (SFUSD) champions this finding through its mission which states first and foremost that their goal is to provide ELs with a "culturally and linguistically relevant education."
 Mariachi education can clearly serve to provide this type of education so it follows that the SFUSD has subsequently developed and instituted an articulated, in-school comprehensive mariachi program rooted in a standards-based curriculum.

-In his opening remarks for the 2014 White House Initiative on Educational Excellence for Hispanics' National Arts Forum at Pixar Studios, Richard Carranza, former SFUSD superintendent, told more than 150 invited national-level decision makers that, "If you capture their interest, their intellect, commitment, and minds will follow" (White House Initiative on Educational Excellence, 2015).
-Carranza, who did not speak English when he started school in Tucson, Arizona, discovered this firsthand when serving as the mariachi teacher at Pueblo Magnet High School.
-His nationally recognized mariachi program produced a 90% high school graduation rate and instilled students with a passion for music-making that lifted them to new heights of fulfillment and the self-realization that ultimate success in all things was within their grasp and even more importantly, within their power to attain.
+In his opening remarks for the 2014 White House Initiative on Educational Excellence for Hispanics' National Arts Forum at Pixar Studios, Richard Carranza, former SFUSD superintendent, told more than 150 invited national-level decision-makers that, "If you capture their interest, their intellect, commitment, and minds will follow."
+Carranza, who did not speak English when he started school in Tucson, Arizona, discovered this first-hand when serving as the mariachi teacher at Pueblo Magnet High School.
+His nationally recognized mariachi program produced a 90 percent high school graduation rate and instilled students with a passion for music-making that lifted them to new heights of fulfillment and the self-realization that ultimate success in all things was within their grasp and even more importantly, within their power to attain.

-What the numbers tell us: Why teach mariachi as opposed to other forms of Latin music?
+What the Numbers Tell Us: Why Teach Mariachi as Opposed to Other Forms of Latin Music?